 Zork has no food, no water, and is a steamy 60 degrees Celsius – too hot to survive outside for humans.
-What will you bring on your mission to build a self-contained colony to allow you and others to survive, and for your mission to succeed?
+What will you bring on your mission to build a self-contained community to allow you and others to survive, and for your mission to succeed?
 What services does nature provide us here on Earth that could help you survive on this inhospitable planet?
 Food, shelter, and water are a great start, but how will the nutrients be cycled and the wastes broken down?

 What natural systems could help make things on Zork be more comfortable?
 What else do natural systems on this Earth of ours provide that allows civilization to prosper?

 Materials: Use any materials at hand!
-If you are outdoors, collect pinecones, sticks, moss, bark, needles, leaves, and whatever else you can find to build your model colony.
-If you are building your colony indoors, simply use items you find around your house or your room.
+If you are outdoors, collect pinecones, sticks, moss, bark, needles, leaves, and whatever else you can find to build your model community.
+If you are building your community indoors, simply use items you find around your house or your room.
 LEGO, Playmobil, tupperware (ask your parents first!).
 Empty, clean containers or paper from the recycling, playing cards to make card shelters – the only limit is your imagination!

 • The critical needs for life – what will you bring on your spaceship to help provide food, water, shelter, and air?